Underwater base being haunted by ghosts? Doctor Who you gonna call?

 When a strange spaceship is salvaged to an undersea oil drilling station, it brings with it a sinister spectral presence which attacks the crew, claiming one of them as its own.
 The TARDIS reluctantly brings the Doctor and Clara to the base and neither of them can resist the mystery regardless of the risk.

-The first thing that makes this feel decidedly old school is that neither the Doctor or Clara appear in the cold open which instead serves to introduce us to the guest cast, the setting, the monster and even has a gruesome death as one of the crew is recruited en flambé by the monsters.
+The first thing that makes “Under The Lake” feel decidedly old school is that neither the Doctor or Clara appear in the cold open which instead serves to introduce us to the guest cast, the setting, the monster and even has a gruesome death as one of the crew is recruited en flambé by the monsters.
 It’s a 70’s childhood mash-up too, as O’Donnell (Morven Christie) comes perilously close to saying ‘he’s a g-g-g-ghost!’ in a Scooby-Doo style as we crash into the opening titles.

-The absence of Missy and a ‘name’ villain initially makes the episode feel slightly more lightweight but there are compensations.
+The absence of Missy and a ‘name’ villain initially makes “Under The Lake” feel slightly more lightweight but there are compensations.
 Capaldi’s Doctor is at his most Doctor-ish ever here as he’s confronted by a phenomenon that’s entirely new to him and he gleefully sets about unravelling it.
 Clara too is having fun again (too much fun to bother keeping the Doctor’s recklessness in check anymore) and it’s their chemistry which powers the episode along as they interact with the overtly diverse but otherwise fairly generic crew of the station (there’s even the standard-issue corporate weasel, performing much the same role as Paul Reiser’s Burke in “Aliens”).

 Delightful moments pepper the episode too, such as the revelation that Clara has prepared several cue cards for The Doctor to fall back on when he’s inadvertently been rude or insensitive, a gimmick made that much cuter given the Doctor lets slip how much he cares about Clara in a clumsy attempt to make sure her interest in life after death and her gung-ho attitude isn’t still driven by a falso hope of somehow reuniting with Danny Pink.